lilianricaud/jeu_cartes_co-creatif/architectures_visibles.md

 Let's imagine a group of people.
 It can be 20 or a few hundreds, it doesn't really matter.
-The way people are going to be placed into space is going to have a crucial influence in the way they will relate to one another, how they build a collective sense of reality, how the build a sense of the collective itself, how they make their decision.
+The way people are going to be placed into space is going to have a crucial influence in the way they will relate to one another, how they build a collective sense of reality, how they build a sense of the collective itself, how they make their decision.
 Are people seating in a circle or is the group broken down in separate tables?
 Are they around a square table?
 A round one?
 Are they in a train?
 On the beach?
 In a restaurant?
 In a classroom or an amphitheater all looking at the same person?
 Who can see who?
 Who sees the back of who?
 How does the